influxdata/influxdb-gds-connector/README.md

 #### Direct link

-To add the InfluxDB Connector in Data Studio you can use this [link](https://datastudio.google.com/u/0/datasources/create?connectorId=AKfycbwhJChhmMypQvNlihgRJMAhCb8gaM3ii9oUNWlW_Cp2PbJSfqeHfPyjNVp15iy9ltCs), create a new datasource.
+To add the InfluxDB Connector in Data Studio you can use this link: [create a new datasource](https://datastudio.google.com/u/0/datasources/create?connectorId=AKfycbwhJChhmMypQvNlihgRJMAhCb8gaM3ii9oUNWlW_Cp2PbJSfqeHfPyjNVp15iy9ltCs).

 #### From Data Studio